I didn’t have a clue what I was doing with my skin when I was a teen.

 - It keeps water into your skin, so that it stays soft and hydrated

 - It keeps germs, bacteria and pollutants out of the skin, preventing infections and irritations

 When your acid mantle is intact, your skin is moisturised and healthy.
 But when it starts to crack, your skin becomes dry, sensitive and more prone to irritations.

 So you just need to make sure it stays intact, right?
 It’s not so easy.
-Anything you put on your skin that’s higher or lower than its natural ph will raise or lower its ph levels accordingly.
+Anything you put on your skin has its own pH and so affects the pH of your skin.
 Put another way, what you use on your face can destroy this protective barrier.